streamlit/docs/content/deploy/community-cloud/manage-your-app/rename-your-app.md

 ## Regain access when you've already made changes to your app's GitHub coordinates

-If you have changed a repository so that Community Cloud can no longer find your app on GitHub, your apps will be missing or shown as view-only.
+If you have changed a repository so that Community Cloud can no longer find your app on GitHub, your app will be missing or shown as view-only.
 View-only means that you can't edit, reboot, delete, or view settings for your app.
-You can only access analytics for your app.
+You can only access analytics.

 You may be able to regain control as follows: